Hidden column mechanism of the data transmission service

 Data migration from an Oracle database to an Oracle tenant of OceanBase Database

-When you migrate data from an Oracle database to an Oracle tenant of OceanBase Database, the data transmission service will add hidden columns and create unique indexes for the tables, regardless of whether they have primary keys.
+When you migrate data from an Oracle database to an Oracle tenant of OceanBase Database, the data transmission service will add hidden columns and create unique indexes for tables with primary keys.

 • Add hidden columns